Equipment Loans and Support

 While for many instructors the camera and microphone on your computer will be the easiest media tools for online teaching, sometimes a media equipment upgrade can improve audio and video quality, and make it easier to present certain kinds of content.

-- Arrange an SCPD consultation and media equipment loan.
+- Arrange a Stanford Center for Professional Development (SCPD) consultation and media equipment loan.
 Email email@example.com to set up a consultation and borrow equipment.
 Equipment is loaned on a first-come, first-served basis, and includes web cameras, microphones, document cameras, and tripods.

 iPads for digital handwriting

-The iPad and Apple Pencil are great solutions to replicating teaching methods that rely on natural handwriting and drawing with a pen.
-An iPad is helpful in many situations common to online teaching, including annotating slide presentations, solving problem sets on a whiteboard in Zoom, hand-writing feedback on student assignments in Canvas, and pre-recording videos using a whiteboard.
+The iPad and Apple Pencil are great solutions to replicating teaching methods that rely on natural handwriting and drawing.
+An iPad is helpful in many situations common to online teaching, including annotating slide presentations, solving problem sets on a Zoom whiteboard, hand-writing feedback on student assignments in Canvas, and pre-recording videos using a whiteboard.

 The Center for Teaching and Learning has iPads and Apple Pencils to loan to faculty, teaching staff, TAs, and student employees for use in instruction.
 Visit the iPads for Teaching program page for more information.